-The oxygen saturation feature measures your oxygen levels at night, allowing you to better understand your sleep quality.
-This can potentially be used to identify sleep conditions such as apnea, although Garmin will not diagnose these.
+Vivosmart 4 and lots of other Garmin fitness trackers and watches come with a blood oxygen sensor.
+This automatically measures your oxygen levels at night, allowing you to better understand your sleep quality.
+The data can potentially be used to identify sleep conditions such as apnea, although Garmin does not diagnose these.
 You can also check your oxygen levels on demand during the day.

 The remaining features are fairly standard include the usual step, distance, calories, floors, heart rate and advanced sleep tracking.
 Like many other Garmin wearables Vivosmart 4 will also keep tabs on your stress, VO2 Max, reps and sets in the gym.
 No built-in GPS, though.

-Vivosmart 4 is not the only Garmin device with a Pulse Ox sensor.
-The company has churned out a number of sport watches with the feature.
+Garmin has also churned out a number of sport watches with this feature.

 The first to include the sensor was the Fenix 5X Plus.
 This is a feature packed device that tracks everything under the sun, comes with built-in music storage, Garmin Pay, GPS, pre-loaded topographical maps and much, much more.